LSSTDESC/gen3_workflow/python/desc/gen3_workflow/README.md

 ```
 $ bps --no-log-tty submit bps_sfp.yaml
 ```
 where `bps_sfp.yaml` is the bps config file.
 The `--no-log-tty` option suppresses the echoing of the parsl log messages to the terminal by the LSST code.
-The `ctrl_bps` code writes to a `submit/u/{operator}/{payloadName}/{timestamp}` subdirectory where the QuantumGraph file, the execution bulter files, and other items are written, including log files for each job.
+The `ctrl_bps` code writes to a `submit/u/{operator}/{payloadName}/{timestamp}` subdirectory where the QuantumGraph file, the execution butler files, and other items are written, including log files for each job.

 Note that parsl requires a running python instance, so the `bps submit` command will continue running as long as the underlying pipeline is executing.